dianalin2/omgwow-bot/README.md

     * `list` - List all triggers for the server

 ## Build and Run with Docker
+1. Configure the environment with

+2. Build and run
 ```
 docker build . -t omgwow:latest
 docker run omgwow:latest